MichaelRudy/Birdify/README.md

 # Birdify iOS Application Coded in SwiftUI

 ## Overview
-This is my attempt at created an iOS application using SwiftUI
+This is my attempt at creating an iOS application using SwiftUI

 ## Project Goals
 Create a gamified scorecard app that is provides meaningful analytics.
 However, I want to keep this simple.
 Most scorecard apps are copies of physical scorecards on your screen.
 My goal is to create something cleaner.